hpi-schul-cloud/schulcloud-server/apps/server/doc/architecture-mapping.md

 ```

+### Access legacy Code

-Use the feathers module to get access to legacy services.
+Use the feathers module introduced above to get access to legacy services.

+It is important to introduce strong typing like it happened above in the FeathersAuthProvider.
+While the `FeathersServiceProvider` from the feathers module, has only an abstract implementation for all services, add a concrete service inside your module for a specific feathers-service, like above in `FeathersAuthProvider`.

 ## Layered Architecture